rajivvelury/rajivvelury/README.md

-- 👋 Hi, I’m @rajivvelury
+- 👋 Hi, I’m Rajiv Velury.
 - 👀 I’m interested in the broad field of machine learning.